pedrorfigueiredo/havoc-tracker-back-end/README.md

-# The Resident Zombie - Backend
+# Havoc Tracker - Backend

 ## Introduction

-The Resident Zombie is a project for helping survivors in a Zombie Apocalypse.
+Havoc Tracker is a project for helping survivors in a Zombie Apocalypse.
 The backend is made in Node.js with Express.js.
 The database is built in MongoDB, with the help of Mongoose lib.
 This is a RESTful API server.

-Author: Pedro Ramalho Figueirêdo

 ## Install